 You did what you were meant to do

-You can challenge a sanction if you did everything the Jobs and Benefits Office (JBO) or your claimant commitment said you should do.
+You can challenge a sanction if you did everything the Jobcentre or your jobseeker's agreement said you should do.

 You should get together evidence to support this, for example:

 - a copy of a job application form

 - a letter from a company confirming you attended training